 L.L.
 Bean Kids’ Winter Walker Snowshoes

 Snowshoeing is the simplest and most accessible way to move easily through the snow.
-(Read more about beginning snowshowing for the whole family!)
+(Read more about beginning snowshoeing for the whole family!)
 These kids snowshoes are an excellent choice because they’re slightly shorter and narrower than adult snowshoes, which makes them lighter for smaller legs, but they’re still made of the same high-quality materials as the adult snowshoes.
 They also come in six different fun colors!

 Burley Encore X Double Trailer with the Ski Attachment Kit

 Ok, this is not a cheap item…and in fact, it’s two not-cheap items.
 But it’s possibly one of my favorite ways to get outside with my son in the winter.
 The ski attachment kit allows me to put skis on my bike trailer and pull it on snow all winter long!
+The Burley trailers are really a stroller for all seasons.

 Elan Maxx Blue Skis + Shift EL 4.5 GW Bindings